Biomolecular condensate: Secreted extracellular condensates

-Lipid enclosed organelles and lipoproteins are not considered condensates
+Lipid-enclosed organelles and lipoproteins are not considered condensates

 Typical organelles or endosomes enclosed by a lipid bilayer are not considered biomolecular condensates.
 In addition, lipid droplets are surrounded by a lipid monolayer in the cytoplasm, or in milk, or in tears, so appear to fall under the 'membrane bound' category.
 Finally, secreted LDL and HDL lipoprotein particles are also enclosed by a lipid monolayer.
 The formation of these structures involves phase separation to from colloidal micelles or liquid crystal bilayers, but they are not classified as biomolecular condensates, as this term is reserved for non-membrane bound organelles.

-Liquid-liquid phase separation (LLPS) in biology
+Liquid–liquid phase separation (LLPS) in biology

 Liquid biomolecular condensates

-Liquid-liquid phase separation (LLPS) generates a subtype of colloid known as an emulsion that can coalesce to from large droplets within a liquid.
-Ordering of molecules during liquid-liquid phase separation can generate liquid crystals rather than emulsions.
+Liquid–liquid phase separation (LLPS) generates a subtype of colloid known as an emulsion that can coalesce to form large droplets within a liquid.
+Ordering of molecules during liquid–liquid phase separation can generate liquid crystals rather than emulsions.
 In cells, LLPS produces a liquid subclass of biomolecular condensate that can behave as either an emulsion or liquid crystal.

-The term biomolecular condensates was introduced in the context of intracellular assemblies as a convenient and non-exclusionary term to describe non-stoichiometric assemblies of biomolecules.
+The term biomolecular condensates was introduced in the context of intracellular assemblies as a convenient but non-exclusionary term to describe non-stoichiometric assemblies of biomolecules.
 The choice of language here is specific and important.
-It has been proposed that many biomolecular condensates form through liquid-liquid phase separation (LLPS) to form colloidal emulsions or liquid crystals in living organisms, as opposed to liquid-solid phase separation to form crystals/aggregates in gels, sols or suspensions within cells or extracellular secretions.
-However, unequivocally demonstrating that a cellular body forms through liquid-liquid phase separation is challenging, because different material states (liquid vs. gel vs. solid) are not always easy to distinguish in living cells.
+It has been proposed that many biomolecular condensates form through liquid–liquid phase separation (LLPS) to form colloidal emulsions or liquid crystals in living organisms, as opposed to liquid–solid phase separation to form crystals/aggregates in gels, sols or suspensions within cells or extracellular secretions.
+However, unequivocally demonstrating that a cellular body forms through liquid–liquid phase separation is challenging, because different material states (liquid vs. gel vs. solid) are not always easy to distinguish in living cells.
 The term "biomolecular condensate" directly addresses this challenge by making no assumption regarding either the physical mechanism through which assembly is achieved, nor the material state of the resulting assembly.
-Consequently, cellular bodies that form through liquid-liquid phase separation are a subset of biomolecular condensates, as are those where the physical origins of assembly are unknown.
+Consequently, cellular bodies that form through liquid–liquid phase separation are a subset of biomolecular condensates, as are those where the physical origins of assembly are unknown.
 Historically, many cellular non-membrane bound compartments identified microscopically fall under the broad umbrella of biomolecular condensates.

 In physics, phase separation can be classified into the following types of colloid, of which biomolecular condensates are one example:

-In biology, the most relevant forms of phase separation are either liquid-liquid or liquid-solid, although there have been reports of gas vesicles surrounded by a phase separated protein coat in the cytoplasm of some microorganisms.
+In biology, the most relevant forms of phase separation are either liquid–liquid or liquid–solid, although there have been reports of gas vesicles surrounded by a phase separated protein coat in the cytoplasm of some microorganisms.